So, it is January of 2018. In one form or another, I have been writing “here” for almost 15 years now. That is, quite frankly, ridiculous.

 What I haven’t done is stick to a reliable release schedule 🙂

-There have been times when I posted 10 times a week… and times when I never actually completed a post over the course of a year (as per recent history).
+While talking to my friend at Two Hour Blogger, I realized there have been times when I posted 10 times a week… and times when I never actually completed a post over the course of a year (as per recent history).
 But I’ve always been writing – even if posts never came out, there are stubs that never quite hit completion.

 Seriously, though.
 My historical ratio of completed to uncompleted posts is rather poor.
 Right now, I have 16 things that I tried to write over the past two years but never got around to… and of them, I only feel one post is worth trying to finish… and IT was originally written in the context of Borderlands 2, a video game that shipped over 8 years ago.
 So maybe?